 It’s one of the best feelings in the world.
-You’ve finally found the mature lady of your dreams and you’re building a genuine connection.
+You’ve finally found the woman of your dreams and you’re building a genuine connection.
 You’ve found yourselves in a nice flow of Saturday evenings at your favorite diner and a little “Netflix and Chill” back at the house.
 But how long is this “newness” meant to last?
 And you wonder, “how often should you see someone you just started dating?”

 These exciting feelings should be savored -- Never rushed and not to be dismissed.

 When it comes to spending time with your new love interest, frequency matters and can impact the longevity and depth of your connection.
 It begs the question; how often should I see someone I’m dating?